DTJF/libpruio/src/doc/_examples.md

     -# Press key 0.
 After a short while (less than 1 second) a black and a red line show up in the window.
-Black = AIN-4 (open connector) shows any signal and red = AIN-7 (board voltage = 1.65 V) is always near the top of the window.
+Black = AIN-4 (open connector) shows any signal and red = AIN-7 (board voltage = 1V65) is always near the top of the window.

     -# The menu showns up again for the next test.